pragmaticslaboratory/fasow/README.md

 ## Description

-The FASOW project is divided into two main parts:
+The FASOW project is divided into three main parts:

 1. **fasow-api:** This folder contains the new version of the FASOW library, which has been refactored and exposed as an HTTP API.
 This allows the experiments and functionalities of the library to be accessed through HTTP requests.

 2. **fasow-monorepo:** This subproject includes the legacy version of the FASOW library along with a client that provides the necessary interface to interact with the experiments.
 It is useful for maintaining compatibility with previous versions and for users who still rely on the legacy implementation. **The `fasow-monorepo` was developed with Node.js 16 and has been run with Node.js 22, but we are not sure of its correct execution.**

+3. **fasow-ui**: This folder contains the new version of the FASOW UI that works as console to select, initialize and run models implemented on FASOW.

 ## Project Structure